danzobiss/inventory-management-system/README.md

   - Create, Read, Update and Delete products in database
   - Filters products based on the specified category
 * Category
-  - Create, Read, Update and Delete categorys in database
+  - Create, Read, Update and Delete categories in database
+* Pagination for GET requests that returns a list of objects
 * Validates sent request body
 * Uses the Template Method design pattern to organize the code
 * It uses the Adapter design pattern to adapt the entity according to the request body and vice versa